fleetdm/fleet/handbook/company/README.md

 We are dedicated to:

 - 🧑‍🚀 automating IT and security with a living, breathing API.
-- 🪟 privacy, transparency, and trust through open source software.
+- 🪟 privacy, transparency, and trust through open-source software.
 - 💻 a better way to manage computers.